 When the cannibal king’s son, who ascended the throne after his father was banished, and the commander-in-chief heard they were coming, they closed the city gates are mustered their troops.
 Only the Bodhisatta was let in and he assured all the city’s leaders their former king was rehabilitated and fully established in righteousness; the people were in no danger.
 Agreeing to offer forgiveness, the cannibal king was given a bath, a barber, and new clothes and then led into the city to a great welcome and reestablished on the throne.

 The Bodhisatta stayed in Varanasi for a month, preaching about virtue and urging generosity before returning to a magnificent welcome in his own kingdom.
 Soon after, he founded a city in the forest to ensure that the tree fairy would get abundant offerings.
 And by following the Bodhisatta’s advice, the cannibal king and the hundred others all did good deeds for the rest of their days and reached heaven upon their death.

 In the Lifetime of the Buddha

-The cannibal king was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore it around his neck.
-The Buddha converted him to virtue and he reached arahantship and became one of the Buddha’s eighty chief elders.
+The cannibal king was an earlier birth of Angulimala, a dreaded bandit who cut off a finger of each person he murdered and wore it around his neck, and who later became an enlightened disciple of the Buddha.

 One time the Buddha heard some of his disciples discussing how great he was for being able to convert such an evil person.
-But the Buddha said it was no great task for one who is enlightened; it was much more impressive that he converted him in the past when he had less refined knowledge, and he told them this story.
+But the Buddha said it was no great task for one who is enlightened; it was much more impressive that he converted him in the past when he had less refined knowledge.
+He told them this story to explain.